-Students in the Master of Arts in Performing Arts Administration program will take coursework taught be experts in the field in the following topic areas:
+Students in the Master of Arts in Performing Arts Administration program will take coursework taught be experts in the field.
+Those starting in Summer 2015 will take the following:

 Facilities Management and Operations

 Technology and Its Role in the Arts

 Summer Session II: June 6 - June 17, 2016 (on-campus studies)